folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 3. In the **Cancel invoice** dialog, optionally enter a **Cancellation note**.
 The Cancellation note displays in the **Invoice information** accordion.

 ### Voucher export details
+The voucher export details section includes the following fields:

 *   **Batch group.**  The name of the batch group selected for the invoice.
 *   **Batch file name.**  The name of the file generated by the voucher export process, expressed as date-time.
 *   **Batch file status.**  The status of the voucher export batch file: **Uploaded** or **Error**.

+After [exporting vouchers](#exporting-vouchers), you can view details about the export and download the full voucher export file by finding an invoice that was included in the export job.
+To view voucher export details and download the file to your local download folder, follow these steps:

+1. Using the Search and Filter pane, find the invoice you want to view and select it.
+2. In the **Vendor invoice number** pane, scroll down to the **Voucher export details** section.
+3. To download the full voucher export file, click the downward arrow download icon next to the Batch file name.
+This file will contain all vouchers that were in an Approved status that had not yet been exported at the time of job execution.

 ### Voucher export file